mvolkmann/blog/src/smalltalk/30-development-environment.md

 right-click in the upper-left pane and select "default initial directories...OS roots".
 This change will not take effect until a new File List is opened.

+To sort the list of files by name, date, or size, click the corresponding column header.
+Click again to reverse the direction of the sort.

 A File List window can be used to: